 A Merchant Account Is A Business Bank Account For Accepting Credit & Debit Purchases

 A merchant account is a type of bank account that a business owner will need to set up to accept credit card transactions.
-Essentially, it’s a bank account into which you transfer funds from your customer’s debit and credit card transactions, whether these transactions are made at a physical point-of-sale with a card reader or are authorized online at your eCommerce store.
+Essentially, it’s a bank account into which you transfer funds from your customer’s debit and credit card transactions, whether these transactions are made at a physical point-of-sale with a card reader or are authorised online at your eCommerce store.

 When your customer places an order through a payment gateway, the payment processor authorises the charge if the payment details are accepted and the customer has the funds to complete the transaction.